beejjorgensen/bgc/src/bgc_part_0150_intro.md

 C is a low-level language.

-It didn't used to be.
+It didn't use to be.
 Back in the day when people carved punch cards out of granite, C was an incredible way to be free of the drudgery of lower-level languages like [flw[assembly|Assembly_language]].